kreddevils18/go-excelbuilder/README.md

 # Go Excel Builder

 A fluent, builder-pattern library for creating Excel files in Go, built on top of the excellent [excelize](https://github.com/xuri/excelize) library.
+This library simplifies Excel creation with a clean, chainable API and optimizes performance for large files using a Flyweight pattern for style management.

 ## Features

-- **Fluent Builder Pattern**: Chain method calls for intuitive Excel file creation
+- **Fluent Builder API**: Chain method calls for an intuitive and readable way to build workbooks, sheets, rows, and cells.
-- **Type Safety**: Strong typing with compile-time error checking
-- **Memory Efficient**: Optimized for large file generation
-- **Comprehensive Testing**: Full test coverage with TDD approach
-- **Easy to Use**: Simple, readable API
+- **Efficient Style Management**: Uses the Flyweight design pattern to cache and reuse styles, significantly reducing memory consumption and improving performance when generating large, heavily-styled files.
+- **Rich Feature Set**: Comprehensive support for advanced Excel features including:
+  - **Charts**: Create column, bar, line, pie, and scatter charts.
+  - **Pivot Tables**: Generate complex pivot tables from your data.
+  - **Data Validation**: Enforce data integrity with validation rules.
+  - **Advanced Layouts**: Control column/row sizing, merge cells, and freeze panes.
+  - **Professional Styling**: Full control over fonts, fills, borders, alignments, and number formats.
+  - **Import/Export**: Convert data to and from CSV and JSON.
+- **Type-Safe**: Designed to maximize type safety and catch errors at compile time.
+- **Extensively Tested**: Includes a full suite of unit, integration, and performance tests to ensure reliability.

 ## Installation